biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-dex.md

 # DEX

-Within these short series we are going to showcase how easy it is to build a DEX on top of Biyachain.
-There is an open-sourced [DEX](https://github.com/biya-coin/biyachain-dex) which everyone can reference and use to build on top of Biyachain.
+Within these short series we are going to showcase how easy it is to build a DEX on top of Biya Chain.
+There is an open-sourced [DEX](https://github.com/biya-coin/biyachain-dex) which everyone can reference and use to build on top of Biya Chain.
 For those who want to start from scratch, this is the right place to start.

 The series will include: